Belfast City Council, Housing of Multiple Occupation (HMO) are operating a reduced service.

 All HMO owners must comply with the Houses in Multiple Occupation Act (Northern Ireland) 2016 and must have a licence from their local council to continue running it as a HMO.

-Up to now HMOs were registered with NI Housing Executive; if your property was on the NI Housing Executive Register it will automatically transfer to the new licensing scheme and we will notify you when your licence is due for renewal.
+Until 1 April 2019 HMOs were registered with NI Housing Executive.
+If your property was on the NI Housing Executive Register it will automatically transfer to the new licensing scheme and we will notify you when your licence is due for renewal.
 This will be five years from your last registration.

 You can apply by post or in person at your local council office.
 You must provide all the relevant documentation and the appropriate fee.